RUCKBReasoning/SoAy/readme.md

 SoAyBench is a benchmark with quantities of high-quality academic QA dataset and a cloned SoAPI service of AMiner.

+You can download the dataset and the API descriptions at https://drive.google.com/file/d/16mnO7y9ipJOMpxyHk7O9-3UymoGgecZ_/view?usp=sharing

 We've based SoAyBench creation on AMiner.
 To really understand how well LLMs can use SoAPI, we need to make AMiner's basic SoAPIs available for LLMs to use.
 We also need a test set made up of academic (question, solution, answer) triplets for checking how they're doing.
 The tricky part is, academic data keeps changing fast – stuff like info on scholars and their publications.
 So, keeping a test set with fixed answers is tough.

 To tackle this, what we've done is clone AMiner's SoAPIs as they were at a certain moment (Sep 15th 2023).
 This way, we've got a static version of the service.
 From there, we create a matching test set that doesn't change.

-You can find all the details in SoAy/soayBench
+You can find all the details in SoAy/soayBench .

 ## Online Evaluation
 To check out how SoAy rocks in the real online world, we went hands-on with some evaluations.
 We snagged 54 questions from real-deal users.
 Then, we rated the answers from GPT, our human labelers, and SoAy for both how spot-on they were and how easy they were to read (with readability mainly being about whether the responses matched the users' language style).
 After that, we dove into some nitty-gritty analysis of all the scores we got, all the codes of which can be found at SoAy/online_human_evaluation.